Mixture models applied to heterogeneous populations: Conclusions and suggestions for future work

 \section{Conclusions and suggestions for future work}

-We have considered the problem of the fit of mixture models for heterogeneous populations under different levels of heterogeneity.
-We have discussed the improvement of the convergence when assigning a weakly informative prior distribution for the mixture proportions even for more homogeneous populations.
+We considered the problem of the fit of mixture models for heterogeneous populations under different levels of heterogeneity.
+We concluded that in some cases it is not necessary to choose other relabeling algorithms, as described in \cite{stephens2000dealing}, in order to improve the label-switching problem.
+To assign a weakly informative prior distribution for the mixture proportions, even for more homogeneous populations, was efficient in many cases.

-Finally, we have also evaluated the inference for the model when the number of components is unknown (RJMCMC) and when it is fixed in a known value (MCMC).
-We have concluded that when the number of mixture components is unknown, the RJMCMC is a feasible alternative, achieving similar results when this number is fixed in the true value.
-Nevertheless, it requires slightly bigger computational effort than MCMC.
-On the other hand, if we are not interesting in estimating this number, fixing it in a smaller value than the truth will generate poor estimates, however, similar results are obtained when fixing it in the true value or greater than this.
+We also evaluated the inference of the model when the number of components is unknown and RJMCMC maybe used and when it is fixed at a known value.
+We concluded that when the number of mixture components is unknown, the RJMCMC is a feasible alternative, achieving similar results when this number is fixed at the true value.
+Nevertheless, it requires slightly greater computational effort than MCMC.
+On the other hand, when not interesting in estimating this number, setting it at a value smaller than the true one will generate poor estimates, although, similar results are obtained when fixing it at the true value or greater than this.
+We also studied the frequentist properties of the Bayes estimators obtained from the fits, through a simulation study and we also observed similar results in both approaches.

+We applied the methodology to a left-censored real dataset with antibody levels of Cytomegalovirus (CMV) in individuals.
+We concluded here that estimating the value of $k$ was necessary because the distribution of the dataset does not provide much information about $4$ subgroups.
+Thus, it would be possible here to fix $k$ in a small value, and to underestimate the predictive densities.
+Furthermore, different from previous studies, in this case, DIC indicates as the best model the one with $k$ unknown.
+So, we suggest in problems with censored dataset the use of RJMCMC.

-The main findings of this work encourage an extension of this study to other mixture distributions, as the Poisson model discussed in \cite{viallefont2002bayesian}.
+Finally, the main findings of this work encourage an extension of this study to other mixture distributions, as the Poisson model discussed in \cite{viallefont2002bayesian}.